onefoursix/cm-api-flume-example/README.md

 ####Create a Flume-NG Service

-cd to the root of the scripts directory and edit the file create-flume-service.py.
+Change to the root of the scripts directory and edit the file create-flume-service.py.
 Set the following:
 - cm_host
 - cm_port
 - cm_login